 Well the classic answer is that it depends; it depends on how you like your coffee, what your budget is, how many people you will be brewing for, and how involved you want to be in the brewing process.
 And there is some truth to this.
 Both coffee makers are able to make coffee that many people really enjoy and have come to love.
 Similarly, they do serve different purposes and pour over is often best for a single serve while French Presses strength lies in their capacity to make larger brews.

 However, to say it depends does feel like a bit of a copout to be honest.
 So my personal opinion is that if you are really into coffee and love understanding how coffee works, where it comes from, and the different flavours it can produce, then pour over is the better option for you.
-There is a reason that most speciality coffee shops and third wave cafes have stopped offering French Press and started making pour overs, and it is that this brewing method can make delicious coffees that are nuanced, distinct, and showcase the flavour characteristics of different coffee growing regions.
+There is a reason that most speciality coffee shops and third wave cafes have stopped offering French Press and started making pour overs.
+This brewing method can make delicious coffees that are nuanced, distinct, and showcase the flavour characteristics of different coffee growing regions.

 So my verdict?
 Pour Over is the better option for helping people really get into coffee, while French Press is is the better option for larger group settings and for those less bothered about the process of making coffee and who like richer and heavier brews.